The Compassionate Guide to Demoting a Bridesmaid in 2025

 The Reality of Wedding Party Stress in 2025

 As we move into the 2025 and 2026 wedding seasons, the pressure on bridal parties has reached an all-time high.
-According to Zola’s 2025 First Look Report, 42% of couples cite family and friend drama as their biggest wedding planning challenge.
+Many couples cite family and friend drama as their biggest wedding planning challenge.
 This isn't just about "bridezillas"; it’s a reflection of rising financial stakes and shifting social expectations.

 With the average cost of a wedding projected at $36,000, every seat at the table and every person in the processional represents a significant emotional and financial investment.
 When a bridesmaid is unable or unwilling to meet the basic expectations of the role, the friction can become unbearable.
 However, before you take the leap to "fire" someone, it is essential to understand the modern landscape of friendship fatigue.